LF-Decentralized-Trust/project-proposals/HIPs/hedera-hashgraph.md

 # Context
 `PROJECT` offers a robust decentralized ledger platform leveraging a unique consensus mechanism known as Hashgraph, which provides asynchronous Byzantine Fault Tolerance (aBFT), making it secure, fast, and fair.
-By joining with the existing Hyperledger project under the umbrella of the Decentralized Trust Foundation, `PROJECT` will aim to enhance collaboration with other blockchain and DLT projects, contribute to the open-source community, and accelerate the adoption of enterprise-grade DLT solutions.
+By joining with the existing Hyperledger project under the umbrella of LF Decentralized Trust, `PROJECT` will aim to enhance collaboration with other blockchain and DLT projects, contribute to the open-source community, and accelerate the adoption of enterprise-grade DLT solutions.